-The job prospects for engineers are very good, with many receiving multiple job offers before graduation, and most students finding employment immediately after completing their bachelor's degree.
+The job prospects for engineers are excellent, with many receiving multiple job offers before graduation and most students finding employment immediately after completing their bachelor's degree.

 Engineers are in high demand in fastest-growing industries, such as architectural, manufacturing, healthcare, utilities, government agencies, urban municipalities, aerospace, automotive, transportation and consulting companies.

 Visit Occupational Information Network (O*NET) to view engineering careers salary information and employment outlook.